IMQS/debbuild/README.md

 Copy this executable to some directory that is available in the PATH.

 # Using

+Requires dpkg-deb, git and fakeroot to be installed.

 There are some samples in the example directory.
 The only thing that needs to change is the local directories.
 Run the command debbuild --config=[somefile.json].